h15200/notes/node.md

+# Node

+Node is javascript that runs on your computer rather than on the browser.
+You don't have access to document or window, but you have access to process and the ability to create files, make changes to your system, and listen to network traffic.

+## Module

+modules are used to share information between files.

+By default, module.exports is an OBJECT.

+When you write code to import a file, `const stuff = require('someJsFile');` We are assigning the module.exports object of the someJsFile to the variable, stuff.

+If someJsFile is empty, it will be an empty object

+In the exporting file, you can refer to the exporting object with the full name, `module.exports` OR the shorthand, `exports`

+## Overriding module.exports

+Though it is an object, you can ovveride the object by making it a function

+`module.exports = function() { console.log('module.exports is now this function!)}`

+Now if you require this file, `const stuff = require('pathToFile');` you can just call with `stuff()`
+Some libraries have this pattern, some keep module.exports as an object.

+## npm - node package manager

+npm uses the same module technology to share files from libraries. installing a package makes a node_modules folder in your system, and importing it in a file does not require the path like with files you made yourself.

 ## FS - path

 File System api's usually ask for the direct path from the ROOT dir of the project.
 Don't use relative path './'